Andrea Alvarez Eslava, MDEndocrinology

 Receive the assistance of an onsite registered nurse to check blood sugar before and after exercise.
 You’ll have a log of your blood sugar, blood pressure, weight and activity throughout the exercise program to motivate you to reach your goals.

-Benefits of Exercise for Diabetes Management
+Benefits of Exercise for Health Management

 Research shows exercise can help prevent and treat diabetes, high blood pressure and obesity.
 Regular exercise: